Careers360 Logo

 Explanation:

 Question: A spherical ball is dropped in a long column of viscous liquid.
-The speed vs time graph is:
+The speed vs time graph is the following:

 (1) Decreasing